ssenhad/Java_Tutorials/src/junit/README.md

 A container or test may be enabled or disabled based on the value of the named JVM system property via the @EnabledIfSystemProperty and @DisabledIfSystemProperty annotations.
 Note that the *matches* value is interpreted as a regular expression.
 See ConditionalTestExecution.java.

 ## 7.4 Environment variable conditions
 A container or test may be enabled or disabled based on the value of the named environment variable from the underlying operating system via the @EnabledIfEnvironmentVariable and @DisabledIfEnvironmentVariable annotations.
 The value supplied via the matches attribute will be interpreted as a regular expression.
+See ConditionalTestExecution.java.

 ## 7.5 Script-based conditions
 JUnit Jupiter provides the ability to either enable or disable a container or test depending on the evaluation of a script configured via the @EnabledIf or @DisabledIf annotation.
 Scripts can be written in JavaScript, Groovy, or any other scripting language for which there is support for the Java Scripting API, defined by JSR 223.
+See ConditionalTestExecution.java.

 Note that conditional test execution via @EnabledIf and @DisabledIf is currently an experimental feature.
 Also note that it is better to use dedicated built-in annotations for the logic of your script if it depends on e.g. OS, JRE Version, a JVM system property, or environment variable.

 If you use the same script-based condition multiple times then consider writing a dedicated ExecutionCondition extension in order to implement the condition in a faster, type-safe, and more maintainable manner.

+# 8. Tags
+The **@Tags annotation** can be used to tag *test methods* and *test classes* in order to filter test discovery and execution.

+## 8.1 Tagging syntax rules
+* a tag must not be null or blank.
+* a trimmed (leading and trailing whitespace is removed) tag must not contain whitespac, ISO control characters, or reserved characters such as a comma, left or right parenthesis, "&", "|", or "!".